-Metals: sources, modelling of species in soil, distribution, bioavailability, effects on plants and micro-organisms, critical loads, remediation.
+Metals: sources, modeling of speciation in soil, dispersal, bioavailability, effects on plants and microorganisms, tolerance limits, remediation.
 Organic chemicals behavior of organic chemicals in the environment with a focus on risk, degradation, and soil/water remediation.
 Climate change and terrestrial carbon: focus on climatic and terrestrial factors that control photosynthesis and the importance of respiration for carbon in soil.
 Phosphorus in soil and on a watershed scale.
 Soil acidification and greenhouse gas emissions due to increased deposition of nitrogen and sulfur Each topic: 10 hours (4 hours lecture, 4 hours work in groups under supervision, 2 hours presentation and discussion of scientific publications).

 The topic focuses on five themes (organic pollution; inorganic pollution (trace metals); phosphorus pollution, nitrogen, soil acidification and greenhouse gasses; soil carbon and climate change) is interdisciplinary and requires collection and use of knowledge from different sources.
 The lectures are used for communication of facts and dialogue to promote a good link to previous topics, but they are also important for giving the topic a uniform profile.
 The group work is used for in-depth studies of the topic.
 The results of the group work is presented for discussion in class.
 Each group also presents a scientific paper for each of the five topics.
 The same paper will be used as a basis for an individual popular scientific essays (max.
 500 words) essay.

 Sections from the textbooks Soils and Environmental Quality (Pierzynski, G.M., Sims, J.T.
 Vance, G.F.
 3rd edition 2005)and selected internationally published literature.

 JORD200, JORD210, VANN200.

 Both parts must be passed to pass the course.
 Grading skale: A-E / Not passed.